Skip to main content

 20 mentions Positive Neutral Negative

 Overall, the game's replayability is a mixed bag; while some players find it enjoyable enough to warrant multiple playthroughs due to its layout and hidden secrets, many criticize its short length and lack of additional difficulty settings or modes, which significantly limit replay value.
 Several reviews highlight that once the game is completed, there isn't much incentive to return, aside from speedrunning or hunting for collectibles.
-Ultimately, the consensus suggests that while the game offers a good experience, its replayability is generally considered low.
+Ultimately, the consensus suggests that while the game offers a good experience, its replayability is hindered by its brevity and limited content.

 • “I can't recommend this game enough, and I believe it is absolutely worth the price despite the short playtime, and I find it to be incredibly replayable.”